Today’s travel post comes from Dawn at Book & Brew and she shares with us how she got out of her travel rut! Enjoy jet-setters!

 It was pretty daunting to head off on my own.
 This was my first solo travel experience but I felt confident that I’d be OK once I got there.
 I jumped on a plane to London, stayed overnight in a hostel and joined my bleary-eyed bus buddies in the lobby at 6:30 am the next morning to board our coach for Dover.

 The following three weeks were unbelievable.
 A new country every other day, all oozing with culture, great food, art, sunshine, wine, beer, more wine and more beer.
 I loved it and successfully completed my evolution from holidaymaker to traveller.

 I met my partner Stephen not long after my return and one of the things that helped us click instantly was a shared love of travel.
 Stephen was just starting a social work degree so money was tight and it forced me to become adept at bargain hunting.

-We’ve managed to accrue a pretty impressive travel back catalogue in our three and a half years together: Berlin, Maderia, Amsterdam, Dublin, Malta, Sicily, Barcelona, Florence, Krakow, Geneva, Croatia, Prague.
+We’ve managed to accrue a pretty impressive trip back catalogue in our three and a half years together: Berlin, Maderia, Amsterdam, Dublin, Malta, Sicily, Barcelona, Florence, Krakow, Geneva, Croatia, Prague.
 And, we’re heading to Paris for New Year.
 Ooh, la la.

 Did you notice the pattern?
 Yep, that’s right.
 All of our trips have been in Europe.

 We’ve seen some beautiful countries and wonderful sites but we’re getting a little bored with our Euro travels.
 Balancing the books with an insatiable urge to travel is tricky, though, so how are we going to break out of this travel rut?

 So, if I’m to visit the places I want to see outside of Europe I need to change my travel habits.
 Australia, Cuba, Bali, New Orleans, Morocco and Canada have been on my to-do list for a while but they’re not going to come to me.